 For these reasons, while the old 40/60 allocation approach isn’t a bad one (provided that it includes taking a certain amount of cash off the top to be held as cash or cash equivalents), there are better approaches.

-A common misconception about illiquid assets (e.g., private equity, venture capital, hedge funds) is that they are more risky than more mainstream investments like stocks, bonds, and mutual funds.
+A common misconception about illiquid assets (e.g., private equity, venture capital, hedge funds) is that they are riskier than more mainstream investments like stocks, bonds, and mutual funds.
 This is false.
-It is true that most alternative assets are less liquid than mainstream investments, but this does not mean they are more risky.
+It is true that most alternative assets are less liquid than mainstream investments, but this does not mean they are riskier.
 Liquidity and risk are separate concepts.

 The more liquid an asset is, generally speaking, the less of a return you can expect.
 This is a simple concept: money under your mattress is purely liquid, but it earns no interest at all (and, in fact, because of inflation, it loses value with each passing day).
-Money in a savings account is considered liquid as well, though the interest it earns is miniscule; agree to a six month CD, and the bank will typically pay you more interest; a year CD will typically get you even more.
+Money in a savings account is considered liquid as well, though the interest it earns is minuscule; agree to a six-month CD, and the bank will typically pay you more interest; a one-year CD will typically get you even more.

-Nonetheless, it is also easily understood that an investment in the stock market is both less liquid and more risky than keeping your money in the bank.
+Nonetheless, it is also easily understood that an investment in the stock market is both less liquid and riskier than keeping your money in the bank.

 The public company investment is generally understood to be a more liquid asset (though, as online platforms and portals become more pervasive, this may change), because the investor can generally sell public company stock online with the push of a button or a call to her broker.
 But is the public company investment less risky than the private company investment?

 Jonathan Friedland is not an investment advisor.
 He holds no relevant licenses, nor does he have formal education in the area of investing.
-He is, however, an avid and reasonably successful investor who doesn’t leave his basement very much, has few other hobbies and is passionate about financial literacy.
+He is, however, an avid and reasonably successful investor in both private and public companies who has few other hobbies, a day job that has forced him to learn some of the same skillsets that some financial advisors have, and who is passionate about financial literacy.
 This article, like all articles published by Financial Poise, is subject to these legal disclaimers.
-This series draws on information that is publicly available at investor.gov and other websites owned by the U.S. federal government.
+This series draws in part on information that is publicly available at investor.gov and other websites owned by the U.S. federal government.

 ©2022.
 DailyDACTM, LLC d/b/a/ Financial PoiseTM.
 This article is subject to the disclaimers found here.